jeffponce/jeffponce.github.io/_posts/2020-05-22-nonprofit.md

 plt.show()
 ```
 ![Non-profit](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/Non-profit/eda1.png)
+**Conclusion:**
-**Conclusion:** First, we looked at Income since that would give us a true indicator of the "Profitablilty" of the organization.
+First, we looked at Income since that would give us a true indicator of the "Profitablilty" of the organization.
 Some non-profits may take in a lot of donations, or revenue, but have to spend it on the goals and running the Non-profit.
+Based on just looking at Income we see that more than likely the partitioning wasn't based on a financial reasoning.
+Although, the NorthEast holds the highest organization based on Income, Presidents and Fellows of Harvard College, the MidWest/MidAtlantic on average has a higher income with their orginzations.

 ### Data Cleaning Part II